Check out our week-long series on Shann Ray and Trinh Mai's collaborative work, Atomic Theory 7: Poems to My Wife and God.

 Yes.
 I, too, must confess to having struggled with finding hope amid suffering.
 Therefore, I rely heavily upon the creative process, which I liken unto necessary prayer, to strengthen my spirit by revealing the ways in which growth can occur not only from these afflictions, but concurrently with these afflictions.
 Some of my strongest works began from a place of immense pain, and then somewhere along way, ascended to a place of radical hope, and the work born from the hands becomes the documentation of this extraordinary process.
 Despair in crisis engaging with hope for potential to forge meaning, spiritual and tangible.
 How can this be?
 It is peculiar and wonderful.

-We revisit Hannah’s conversation with Trinh Mai tomorrow on The Waking.
+We revisit Hannah’s conversation with Trinh Mai in Part 3 live now on The Waking.

 Born in Spokane, Washington, Hannah Dierdorff received her BA in English from George Fox University and is currently an MFA candidate for poetry at the University of Virginia.
 Her work has appeared in The Christian Century and The Worcester Review.